Skip to content

 Kihara did not commit to a Japanese release.
 The cross-party caucus has signalled, however, that it intends to keep pressing for a structured framework under the Deputy Chief Cabinet Secretary for Crisis Management.
 Three near-term markers will tell us whether the 11 May 2026 statement translates into action.

 The second is the Defence Ministry’s response to the caucus proposal to move UAP analysis out of Defence and under crisis-management coordination in the Cabinet Office.
-A formal acknowledgment of the proposal, or a counter-proposal from Defence, would mark the shift from policy advocacy to institutional design.
+A formal acknowledgement of the proposal, or a counter-proposal from Defence, would mark the shift from policy advocacy to institutional design.